 - Salt to taste

-Place burger on bottom bun and top with 2-4 tbsp of slaw, add top bun and serve.
+- Place burger on bottom bun and top with 2-4 tablespoon of slaw, add top bun and serve.

 Ready to swap your burger?
 Check out these other great products and recipes from Trident Seafoods®!